9.6 Temperature

 The normal tympanic temperature is usually 0.3–0.6°C higher than an oral temperature.
 It is accurate because the tympanic membrane shares the same vascular artery that perfuses the hypothalamus.
 A tympanic thermometer is shown in Figure 9.6.4.

-Figure 9.6.4 Tympanic thermometer.
+Figure 9.6.4 Tympanic thermometer

 Technique

 Remove the tympanic thermometer from the casing and place a probe cover (from the box) on the thermometer tip without touching the probe cover with your hands.
 Only touch the edge of the probe cover (if needed), to maintain clean technique.
 Turn the device on.
-Ask the client to keep head still.
+Ask the client to keep their head still.
 For an adult or older child, gently pull the helix up and back to visualize the ear canal.
 For an infant or younger child (under 3), gently pull the lobe down.
 The probe is inserted just inside the opening of the ear.
 Never force the thermometer into the ear and do not occlude the ear canal.
 Only the tip of the probe is inserted in the opening – this is important to prevent damage to the ear canal.
 Activate the device; it will beep within a few seconds to signal it is done.
 Discard the probe cover in the garbage (without touching the cover) and place the device back into the holder.
 See Figure 9.6.5 of a tympanic temperature being taken.

 Figure 9.6.5 Tympanic temperature being taken.